You are here

 Upon completion of the Surgical Technology program at CWI, you are eligible to take the Certified Surgical Technologist (CST) exam from the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 Earning the CST credential makes you employable as a Surgical Technologist, locally and nationally.

 The Surgical Technology program at CWI is a competitive entry program, accepting 18 students per year.
-It is recommended you work with your Student Success Advisor in preparation for entry into this program.
+It is recommended you work with your advisor in preparation for entry into this program.

 - Typical annual earning in Idaho for a Certified Surgical Technologist - $51,131 - Idaho Department of Labor